nvolpe/gsheets/README.md

 # gsheets

 I wrote this to help my brother to help automate a tedius manual process at his office.
 This python script is intended to be run every night.
-It opens up a CSV file, reads the and inserts data into several Google Document Sheets.
+It opens up a CSV file from a location on disk, then reads and inserts data into several Google Document Sheets.
 This uses the Google Drive API and OAUTH2 for user authentication.